TEALSK12/2nd-semester-introduction-to-computer-science/project_2_zork.md

 * boss monster requires a sword and a magic stone to defeat it
 ### Implementation details
 * there should be a representation of the game using nested lists
-* a list to keep track of
+* a list to keep track of the user's items, at the beggining of the game it's empty
-input left, right to explore across a floor.
-If you come across a stairs you can go up or down.
-If you come across an item you can pick it up.
-If you come across a monster you can either fight or run back.
-To win a battle with a monster you must
+* 3 different monsters placed throughout the game which require a sword to win
+* a boss monster which requires magic stones and a sword to defeat
+* can only go up if there is an up-staircase, and only go down if there is down-staircase